Frozen (Madonna song): Critical reception

-"Frozen" received acclaim from music critics.
+"Frozen" received critical acclaim from music critics.
 Sal Cinquemani of Slant Magazine complimented the track's production and deemed it "one of the great pop masterpieces of the late 1990s", adding "Its lyrics are uncomplicated but its statement is grand."
 Billboard's Paul Verna described the song as "smashing".
 In a separate review, Larry Flick called it a "stunning foray into the realm of electronica [which] [...] underground purists and unwavering popstars will equally applaud".
 Rob Sheffield from Rolling Stone commented positively about the "arctic melancholy" of the song.
 The Baltimore Suns J.D.
 Considine called it a word-focused, emotionally nuanced ballad.

+Music Week named it Single of the Week, giving it five out of five and praising the song as "inspirational", "classic Madonna" and "surely guaranteed the top spot."
 Jon Pareles from The New York Times was impressed how Madonna, dulcet and careful, performed the song.
 Joan Anderman from The Boston Globe said that on Ray of Light, only "Frozen" achieves a "state of divine balladry", recalls the "emotional pitch" and simmers the "beauty of 1986's 'Live to Tell' with a dark, lush string section, the smash and patter of a lone drum, and an ominous, pulsing buzz".
 In his review of Ray of Light, Neil Spencer of The Observer commented, "it's sensuous songs such as [...]
 'Frozen' that stand out; music for the chill-out room."
 The New Rolling Stone Album Guide agreed that the song was appropriate for chilling out.

 Elysa Gardner, writing in the Los Angeles Times, said "Madonna's enduring knack for incorporating hip and exotic textures into accessible pop tunes is evident on the plaintive single 'Frozen'".

 Sputnikmusic viewed the track as the singer "at her soothing best", highlighting its "interesting percussion backing" and "beautiful use of strings with techno effects".

 David Browne of Entertainment Weekly described the song as a "wuthering-beats melodrama that's often breathtaking."
 Also from Entertainment Weekly, Chuck Arnold wrote: "sounding unlike anything Madonna had ever done before, and creating a mystical forest of sonic wonder — sweeping strings and all — 'Frozen' possesses an almost operatic grandeur that never fails to give you chills".
 Stephen Thompson from The A.V.
 Club wrote, "the atmospheric 'Frozen' is a great first single despite lyrics like, 'Love is a bird / She needs to fly.'"

 Conversely, NME called the song "another pile of her usual weepy old bollocks".
 Jim Farber of the Daily News wrote that "Frozen" compromises its electronic style with "too much tepid pop".
 The Guardian's Caroline Sullivan regarded it as a tremulous song Ray of Light could have done without.

 Jose F. Thomas from AllMusic rated the song two stars out of five, describing it as "chilly".